Accessibility and additional support

 - with a medical condition which can affect eyesight.
 For example, a migraine with aura

-- who have a temporary injury.
+- experiencing a temporary injury.
 For example, a scratch to the eye

 - online